-Attending preschool can be a really integral part of your child’s development for a number of reasons.
-Whether your child attends preschool as part of their child care facility or goes to a traditional preschool for two to four hours per day, they will learn skills that will give them strong building blocks for all of their future learning.
+For several reasons, attending preschool can be integral to your child’s development.
+First, regardless of whether your child attends preschool as part of their childcare facility or goes to a traditional preschool for two to four hours per day, they will learn skills that will give them strong building blocks for their future learning.

-Research tells us that a child’s foundation in learning depends on the quality of the relationships with the people who care for them in the first five years.
-It is a huge step for a three or four-year-old to spend a few hours a day away from mom and dad learning new skills.
-Especially because many of these skills are difficult to teach at home.
+Research tells us that a child’s foundation in learning depends on the quality of the relationships with the people who care for them in the first five years.1 It is a massive step for a three or four-year-old to spend a few hours a day away from mom and dad learning new skills, especially because many of them are challenging to teach at home.

-According to the census, there is an estimated 6 million children enrolled in childcare in America.
-So it is really important that quality care and programs are in place when children’s brains are developing at the fastest rate of their entire lives.
-The time between newborn and age five represents the time in a child’s life when their brain has the most plasticity and the ability to learn the most new skills.
-This is a critical period in early childhood development.
+According to the census, 12.7 million (63 percent) of the 20 million children under the age of 5 are enrolled in some regular childcare arrangement in America.2 So quality care and programs must be in place when children’s brains develop at the fastest rate.
+The time between newborn and age five represents the time in a child’s life when their brain has the most plasticity and can learn the most skills.
+S,o this is a critical period in early childhood development.

 Four Skills Children Learn at a Quality Preschool

-Certainly, children can learn their colors, letters and numbers at home from mom and dad.
+Indeed, children can learn their colors, letters, and numbers at home from mom and dad.
 However, there are skills that children learn at preschool that even the most well-intentioned parents cannot teach at home.
 This is simply because of the nature of the preschool environment.
-These “soft skills,” as we sometimes call them are often the most important skills that children come to kindergarten possessing.
-Let’s take a closer look at some of these skills and why they are so critical for future learning.
+These “soft skills,” as we sometimes call them, are often the most important skills children come to kindergarten possessing.
+Let’s examine some of these skills and why they are critical for future learning.

 1. Turn-Taking/Relationship Building

-Turn taking is one of those skills that has to be learned in the right environment.
-You can practice turn taking at home by playing games.
-But practicing this skill with unfamiliar teachers and friends who are the same age as your child is a whole different experience.
-Children will learn to modulate their own emotions as they consider the needs of others.
+Turn-taking is one of those skills that must be learned in the right environment.
+You can practice turn-taking at home by playing games.
+But practicing this skill with unfamiliar teachers and friends the same age as your child is a different experience.
+Children will learn to modulate their emotions as they consider the needs of others.
 This does not come naturally with interactions with mom and dad and siblings.

-Turn taking is a really important skill for kindergarten.
+Turn-taking is an essential skill for kindergarten.
 Children need to have the ability to take turns all day long in kindergarten.
 This skill requires self-control, respect for others, and delayed gratification.
-Children need to take turns during play, while talking and interacting, and waiting for the teacher’s attention.
-This is something that can really only be taught through real life practice.
+Children must take turns during play while talking, interacting, and waiting for the teacher’s attention.
+This is something that can only be taught through real-life practice.

 Look for a preschool environment where teachers create a lot of healthy interpersonal interactions.
-The interactions that children have with their early teachers can set the tone for interactions and promoting positive attitudes about teachers and school in general throughout their entire academic career.
+Children’s interactions with their early teachers can set the tone for interactions and promote positive attitudes about teachers and school throughout their academic careers.

-According to the NAEYC, high quality early education programs utilize evidence-based curriculums that are developmentally, culturally, and social-emotionally age-appropriate and relevant.
-It is very important that children are met where they are on their developmental spectrum.
-This helps with later skills building on previously mastered skills.
-Quality preschools base their curriculum on early learning standards for each state to ensure that each child is on track to master all of the kindergarten readiness skills in a timely manner.
+According to the NAEYC, high-quality early education programs utilize evidence-based curriculums that are developmentally, culturally, and socially-emotionally age-appropriate and relevant.
+Children must be met where they are currently at on their developmental spectrum.
+This helps with later skill-building on previously mastered skills.
+In addition, quality preschools base their curriculum on early learning standards for each state to ensure that each child is on track to master all kindergarten readiness skills promptly.

-The preschool setting is a great place to learn resilience because of all the social interactions, opportunity for risk-taking, coping skills, and problem solving.
-Having the opportunity to practice all of these skills in a supportive, age-appropriate environment with other same-age peers is really important and a key ingredient in early child development.
+The preschool setting is a great place to learn resilience because of social interactions, opportunities for risk-taking, coping skills, and problem-solving.
+Having the opportunity to practice all of these skills in a supportive, age-appropriate environment with other same-age peers is important and a key ingredient in early child development.

-The preschool setting is also great for young children to experience many emotions and witness other children experiencing a variety of emotions.
+The preschool setting is also great for young children to experience many emotions and witness other children experiencing various emotions.
 This helps to teach social-emotional skills and empathy.
-It is important that a quality preschool has teachers that take the time to discuss and process emotions that children feel and demonstrate during the day.
-It is also helpful if parents discuss this with children when they get home.
+A quality preschool must have teachers who discuss and process emotions that children feel and demonstrate during the day.
+It is also helpful if parents discuss this with their children when they get home.
 Think about asking your child questions such as:

 - “Were any of your friends happy today?”